 It’s grey, drizzly and miserable.
-Just how I like it.
-I’m stood in the river Swale in the tiny village of Grinton in the heart of the Yorkshire Dales.
-The peat stained water is powerful as the rain has been falling for some time.
-I’m mindful that I’m stood knee deep in one of the fastest rising rivers in the country.
-I’ve picked a marker on the bank and at the first sign of a rise of water, I will exit hastily.
+I’m stood in the River Swale which races through the tiny village of Grinton in the heart of the Yorkshire Dales.
+The stained, peaty water is powerful as rain has been falling for some time.
+I’m mindful that I’m stood knee-deep in one of the fastest rising rivers in the country.
+I’ve picked a marker on the bank and at the first sign of rising water, I will exit hastily.

-Facing upstream towards the old stone bridge ahead of me I can just see the slate grey rocks of Fremington Edge poking through the murk.
-The tree lined banks on either side look sodden and branches heave under the weight of heavy droplets clinging to the leaves, like crystals from a chandelier.
+Facing upstream towards the old stone bridge, I can just see the slate grey rocks of Fremington Edge poking through the murk.
+The tree-lined banks on either side look sodden, and branches heave under the weight of droplets clinging to the leaves, like crystals from a chandelier.

-The river bed is a mix of gravel, stones and boulders, all rounded and smooth from years of pounding from the current.
+The river bed is a mix of gravel, stones and boulders, all rounded and smooth from years of pounding current.
 Everything looks perfect for fly fishing.
-I’ve observed the river for a few minutes and not seen a rise but I know they will be there, energized from the injection of fresh water off the moors.
+I’ve observed the river for a few minutes, and not seen a rise, but I know they will be there, energized from the injection of freshwater off the moors.

-Casting upstream I start to cover the turbulent water with my nymphs.
+Facing upstream, I start to cover the turbulent water with my nymphs.
 I love this kind of fishing, prospecting the likely lies, reading the complex current streams as the water tumbles through the rocks.
-As I am casting I am thinking like the fish, imagining where I would be stationed in the river If I were sub-surface.
-All the while I am watching the greased leader loop on the end of my line as it travels back down the stream towards me.
-Any stop or slowing of the line and I will strike, after all these years it’s an automatic response that requires no thought.
+As I am casting, I am thinking like the fish, imagining where I would be stationed in the river If I were sub-surface.
+All the while, I am watching the greased leader loop gliding down the stream.
+If the loop stops or slows, I will strike.
+After all these years it’s an automatic response that requires no thought.

-Stoneflies are hatching and one temporarily lands on the lens of my glasses as I negotiate a move across the river wading stick in one hand and rod in the other.
-The artificial nymph lands right at the head of the riffle and the line stops and the first fish is hooked.
-It feels a good fish on light tackle, with nowhere to run ahead it turns and shoots off below me in to the fast water, this is a clever move by Samo Trutta as I can’t play both the fish and the torrent beneath, I am forced to show my hand and force him to the net before he gets too far downstream and sure enough he wins this battle, throwing the hook just off the net.
+Stoneflies are hatching, and one temporarily lands on the lens of my glasses as I navigate around the boulders, wading stick in one hand and rod in the other.
+The artificial nymph lands at the head of the riffle, and the line stops, the first wild brown trout is hooked.
+It feels a good fish on light tackle, and with nowhere to run it turns, and shoots off below me into the fast water.
+A smart move, as I can’t play both the fish and the torrent beneath me.
+I am forced to show my hand and bully him to the net, he wins this battle, throwing the hook only feet away.
 Fair play to the fish.